dotnet/training-tutorials/content/csharp/getting-started/lesson-20.md

 }
 ```

-Now the responsibility for creating the correct adapter (which could require much more complexity than we see here, and which might have far more than two valid options) has been moved into its own class.
+Now the responsibility for creating the correct adapter (which could require much more complexity than is shown here, and which might have far more than two valid options) has been moved into its own class.
 As it stands now, the ``ProcessCard`` method would probably need to directly instantiate the factory class in order to use it, but you'll see below how the *Strategy* pattern can address this.

 ### The Repository Design Pattern

-Of course, when an order is placed and payment succeed, the order needs to be stored somewhere.
-The ``Store`` itself could include logic for connecting to a database and executing commands against it to perform this logic, but once more that's an additional responsibility the store shouldn't take on for itself.
+Of course, when an order is placed and payment succeeds, the order needs to be stored somewhere.
+The ``Store`` itself could include logic for connecting to a database and executing commands against it to perform this logic, but, once more, that's an additional responsibility the store shouldn't take on for itself.
 Rather, some other class should have the responsibility of persistence (of ``Orders`` in this case).
 There is a design pattern for encapsulating persistence operations behind a class with a collection-like interface, and it is called the [*Repository pattern*](http://deviq.com/repository-pattern/).

 The goal of this pattern is to make working with external persistence mechanisms, like databases, as simple for the application code as working with a built-in collection would be.
 Thus, when you define an interface for a repository, it will typically accept parameters like *Add* and *Remove* and *Get*, but usually this similarity stops short of having the repository type implement *ICollection* or *IEnumerable* directly.